AA25/Connect/README.md

 ensure that all parties are ready to move on to the next stage of the products lifecycle when moving forward.

-*Ensure to run php on localhost:8081
+*Ensure to run php on localhost:8081 <br>
-*A mysqldump was also done and that dump is the connect.sql un the sql folder *A sql file also exists just to create the tables without the data
+*A mysqldump was also done and that dump is the connect.sql in the sql folder <br>
+*A sql file also exists just to create the tables without the data <br> <br>

 This is a project for a university assignment.